Peterhague/CI-_MS2_Minesweeper/README.md

 <p>Every page has a brightly coloured footer with links to Game Inc.'s social media pages.</p>

 <p>Each page's footer is coloured differently to tie in with the visual language of its page.
 The design has deliberately been kept simple, bold, and uncluttered,
 with no more information than necessary.
-The object is to attractively enclose the page's other content and push users towards the prominent social media links.</p>
+The object is to attractively bookend the page's other content and push users towards the prominent social media links.</p>

 <details>
 <summary>Footer on each of the pages</summary>